 There will be even more bruises, when it comes to multiple injections (such technique is used in biorevitalization or mesotherapy, as a rule).

-OTHER RISK FACTORS ARE:
+OTHER RISK FACTORS

 - Increased fragility of blood vessels.
-It can be hereditary (genetically determined) or acquired, for example, as a result of the patient’s regular smoking.
+It can be hereditary (genetically determined) or acquired.
+For example, as a result of the patient’s regular smoking.
 It increases the likelihood of bruises, and their number is greater.

 - Blood clotting disorder.
 Congenital or resulting from the intake of thinning drugs, it is considered a direct contraindication to any rejuvenating treatments, which involve injections.

-- Administration of high-density fillers in large quantities – for example, for large-scale lips or cheekbones augmentation.
+- Administration of high-density fillers in large quantities.
+For example, for large-scale lips or cheekbones augmentation.
 Such treatments often lead to compression and traumatization of the vessels located at the injection site.
 In this case, large bruises are far from the worst option, because they can completely stop the blood supply in the affected skin area and cause its subsequent necrosis.

 - Violation by the patient of key post-procedural recommendations.
 Intensive smoking, alcohol consumption, visiting a bath or sauna, swimming pool, tanning bed, rubbing or pressure on the skin at the injection site results in an additional load over the vessels, which contributes to their damage.